p2panda/handbook/website/docs/specification/APIs/queries.md

 ## `<schema_id>`

-- returns a single document that uses this schema
+- Returns a single document that uses this schema
-  - implementations must have no side effects
+  - Implementations must have no side effects
-- the name of this field is equal to the _schema id_ of the schema it represents
+- The name of this field is equal to the _schema id_ of the schema it represents
-- either the `id` or `viewId` field argument must be set
+- Either the `id` or `viewId` field argument must be set
-  - if `id` contains a document id, the response must contain the [_latest document view_][latest-document-view] for that document
+  - If `id` contains a document id, the response must contain the [_latest document view_][latest-document-view] for that document
-  - if `viewId` contains a document view id, the response must contain this document view
+  - If `viewId` contains a document view id, the response must contain this document view
-  - if both field arguments are given the view id is used
+  - If both field arguments are given the view id is used
-- not every node holds all documents and especially not all document views (historical states of a document) in its database because of the decentralised nature of p2panda. in this case a "not found" error will be returned
+- Not every node holds all documents and especially not all document views (historical states of a document) in its database because of the decentralised nature of p2panda. in this case a "not found" error will be returned

 ```graphql
 type QueryRoot {